1404er/B3/README.md

 ## About
 B3 is a bot thats a newer and updated version of a now deprecated bot called BBB.
 It's now improved to be faster, more accurate, and easier to use then before.
 B3 automatically purchases an item from BestBuy when it's available using the given link.
-Right now it's just a desktop app but expanding it to more practical use cases (e.g. running in "the cloud") may exist in future versions.

 ## Supported Operating Systems
 ### Windows - Supported
 ### Mac OS - Not Supported
-### Linux - Not Supported (Future Support Planned)
+### Linux - Not Supported
 Although Mac OS and Linux aren't supported (Yet) __they still might work but are untested at the moment.__ Til then, Feel free to download and try to run it or even tweak the source code if you want to try and port it.